-- Place the dough between two sheets of parchment paper.
-Place a dowel rod on either side of the dough and make sure your rolling pin rests on the rods as you roll the dough.
+- Place it between two sheets of parchment paper.
+Place a dowel rod on either side and make sure your rolling pin rests on the rods as you roll it.
 This is to guide the cookie thickness (about 4mm thick).
-You can also use rolling pin guides or simply roll the dough without any guide by eyeballing it.
+You can also use rolling pin guides or simply roll without any guide by eyeballing it.

 - After rolling, remove the parchment sheet that sits on top of the rolled dough.

 - Use a cookie cutter to cut the cookies out.
 Dip the cutter in flour if the dough is sticky.

 - Lift the cookie dough off the bottom layer parchment paper by lifting the paper and pushing the cut cookie from underneath the paper.

 - Place the cut eggless sugar cookies on a parchment-lined cookie tray.
 Sprinkle the top of each cookie with about ⅛ teaspoon of brown sugar and bake in a preheated oven at 175 degrees Celsius for approximately 10 minutes until they turn lightly golden on the sides.

 - Remove the tray from the oven.
 Let the cookies rest in the tray for 5 minutes before tranferring them to a wire rack to cool completely.

 - Store the cookies in an air-tight container.

 - Cornstarch, in comparison to all-purpose flour, is very light in texture.
 And when added to cookies, it gives lightness in texture to the finished cookies.
 Cornstarch also adds crispiness to cookies, and that is basically the secret to the light and crumbly texture of these eggless sugar cookies.